Jesse Grant/Getty Images

 The Quaids were arrested in Marfa, Texas, yesterday, on charges of burglary, defrauding an innkeeper (if it wasn't so serious, it'd be oh-so-quaint) and conspiracy for allegedly skipping out on a $10,000-plus bill at a local resort.
 They were released on $20,000 bail and promised to make good on their tab.

 That was yesterday.
-Today they began their ill-conceived plan to publicly clear their names, releasing nonsensical notes and copies of cashier's checks, among other outlandish behaviors, in an effort to prove their innocence.
+Today they began their ill-conceived plan to publicly clear their names, releasing nonsensical notes and copies of cashier's checks in an effort to prove their innocence.